-GLOBAL THEME 1: CORRUPTION AS A THREAT TO PEACE AND SECURITY
+GLOBAL THEME 1: CORRUPTION AS A SECURITY THREAT

 Corruption creates and exacerbates security threats.
-However, understanding of corruption as a threat to peace and security in its own right is not yet embedded internationally, or translated into multilateral approaches.
+However, understanding of corruption as a security threat in its own right is not yet embedded internationally, or translated into multilateral approaches.
 This often leads to anti-corruption goals being traded off against other security goals, instead of being incorporated into security goals and addressed with the same urgency.

-Therefore, at the international level, we will lead a global advocacy campaign, targeted at multilateral policymakers, to deliver a paradigm shift to achieve Outcome 1: Understanding of corruption as a threat to peace and security is cemented internationally.
+Therefore, at the international level, we will lead a global advocacy campaign, targeted at multilateral policymakers, to deliver a paradigm shift to achieve Outcome 1: Understanding of corruption as a security threat is cemented internationally.
 This paradigm shift will enable and reinforce results across national and civic level outcomes 2 and 3.

-Our ambition is encapsulated at the highest level in Outcome 1.1: An international norm on corruption as a threat to peace and security is established at UN level within 10 years.
+Our ambition is encapsulated at the highest level in Outcome 1.1: An international norm on corruption as a security threat is established at UN level within 10 years.
 This is an exciting goal which will see TI-DS building upon years of evidence and understanding developed worldwide, drawing together and mobilising stakeholders across civil society, national governments, and international and multinational organisations, and adding value to existing agendas by driving coordinated advocacy towards this goal at the highest levels.
 We will convene and join forces with others fighting to highlight the nexus between conflict, insecurity, and corruption, and we will ensure that corruption within the defence and security sectors is considered as an integral part of this agenda.
 We will conduct a global campaign connecting across the TI Movement to exert influence at national, regional, and international levels, to gradually build momentum for normative change, supported by evidence and advocacy products, engagement in international policy forums, and case studies on conflict and insecurity enabled by corruption in defence and security.
 By securing this norm enshrined at the UN level, we will set an expectation and roadmap for multinational organisations and governments around the world to address anti-corruption as an urgent and critical necessity for security and stability.